 Tip #1: Expect a Period of Adjustment

 Distance learning is a new experience for most college students.
-Since grade school, you have been used to sitting at a desk, taking notes, and chatting with your classroom neighbor.
-This semester will be different, but temporary.
+Many students are used to sitting at a desk, taking notes, and chatting with their classmates next to them.
+This semester will be different and may be temporary if you are planning to head to the US at a later date to continue on campus.
 Allow for a period of adjustment as you get familiar with your courses, professors, and new environment.

-“Give yourself the time and space needed to understand the platform, each professors’ style, and virtual classroom setup,” says Lindsey Garbenis, director of admissions at UDayton Global, Shorelight’s international student partnership with the University of Dayton.
+“Give yourself the time and space needed to understand the platform, each professors’ style, and virtual classroom setup,” says Lindsey Garbenis, director of admissions at UDayton Global, Shorelight’s international student program at the University of Dayton.